Version 2.0 Migration Guide#

 Configuration#

-, and the configuration options of the CreateKernelConfig
+The API of create_kernel, and the configuration options of the CreateKernelConfig, have changed significantly.

 The recommended way of setting up the code generator is now incremental configuration: